Click4Assistance UK Live Chat Software

 Only buses (and, where indicated by signs, other permitted vehicles) can use bus lanes.
 The definition of a bus contained in the Traffic Signs Regulations and General Directions 2016 is ‘a motor vehicle constructed or adapted to carry more than eight passengers (exclusive of the driver)’.
 Therefore, a bus must have a minimum of nine seats including the driver.

 Permitted vehicles can vary from bus lane to bus lane, so you should check the signs at the start of the lane or bus only street before entering.
-Emergency vehicles (on an emergency call or operational manoeuvre) are exempt from these restrictions.
+Emergency vehicles (on an emergency call or operational maneuver) are exempt from these restrictions.

 Is it ever permitted to drive in a bus lane?